Rehearsal and Performance Guidelines

 Memorial Hall practice rooms are available to CCM students ONLY.
 Use of practice rooms for personal teaching is prohibited.
 All personal private teaching at CCM must be registered through the Prep Department.

-Do not place anything on top of or in the pianos.
+• Do not place anything on top of or in the pianos.
 CCM made a multi-million dollar investment in some of the finest pianos available.
 Please respect these instruments.
 Do not move a piano or its bench.
 If there is an issue with a piano, please notify the piano technicians.
+Do not place anything on top of or in the pianos.
+CCM made a multi-million-dollar investment in some of the finest pianos available.
+Please respect these instruments.
+Do not move a piano or its bench.
+If there is an issue with a piano, please notify the piano technicians at pianotec@ucmail.uc.edu.

-Do not cover or block the windows of the practice rooms.
-This is a violation of the fire code and is for your personal safety.
-Should there be an emergency, first responders must be able to see whether rooms are occupied.
-This policy is also in place for the convenience of students attempting to determine if a practice room is actually in use.
-For your safety, always lock the door with the thumb latch when you are in the room and do not block the window.
+• Do not cover or block the windows in the door of the practice rooms.
+This is for your personal safety.
+Should there be an emergency, first responders must be able to see if rooms are occupied.
+This policy is also in place for the convenience of students attempting to determine if a practice room is in use.
+For your safety, always lock the door with the thumb latch when you are in the room, and do not block the window in the door.
+Do not open the outside windows, these have been permanently closed for student safety.
+Do not unscrew or otherwise break latches in order to open windows, this is considered vandalism of University property.

-These rooms are available on a first-come/first-served basis and cannot be reserved in advance.
+• These rooms are available on a first come/first-served basis and cannot be reserved.
 Some of these rooms are designated as piano practice rooms and are only available for piano students with keys.
+If rooms need to be closed for piano or other routine maintience, you may be kicked out of any practice room at any time.

-The CCM administration is well aware that open practice rooms can be hard to find at certain peak hours.
-This is why it is important for everyone to adhere to these protocols for room use.
-If you can see into practice rooms, and if you limit your breaks to periods of no more than 15 minutes, everyone will benefit.
-Thank you for your application of these procedures.
+The CCM administration understands that open practice rooms can be hard to find at certain peak hours.
+Therefore, it is important for everyone to adhere to these protocols for considerate room use.

 Lockers